urssanjaysingh/Employee-Management-System/README.md

 # Employee-Management-System
-Project on Employee Management System in C
+Project on Employee Management System in Python